 \begin{enumerate}[(1)] \item In Section \ref{sec gap}, we gave examples of graphs $G_{a,b,c,d}$ which attains $g(G_{a,b,c,d}) = a$, $eg(G_{a,b,c,d}) = b$, $seg(G_{a,b,c,d}) = c$, and $meg(G_{a,b,c,d}) = d$ for ``almost" all $2 \leq a \leq b \leq c \leq d$.
 However, for some of the combinations of $a,b,c,d$ we still do not know if an example exists or not.
 One problem to consider is to decide exactly for which prescribed values of $a,b,c,d$, such a graph $G_{a,b,c,d}$ exists, along with finding an explicit example.

-\item In Section~\ref{sec megfull}, we have proved a sufficient condition for a vertex not to be part of any minimum MEG-set.
+\item In Section~\ref{sec megfull}, we have proved a necessary and sufficient condition for a vertex to be part of any minimum MEG-set.
 A question in this direction is to find a necessary and sufficient condition for a vertex not to be in any minimum MEG-set.

 \item In Section~\ref{sec:ext}, we used the result of Theorem~\ref{thm meg full}, as well as a more comprehensive definition of MEG-extremal, to prove that several well-known graph classes, restricted to $2$-connected graphs, are MEG-extremal.
 We provide an example of a $2$-connected interval graph that is not MEG-extremal.
 Thus, it will be interesting to characterize or devise efficient algorithms to find $meg(G)$ when $G$ is an interval graph, or a chordal graph.
 One can also try to extend the results of Theorem~\ref{thm:extcographs} and~\ref{thm:extpropintervalgraphs} to perfect graphs.